370417/mar-refactor/FAQ.md

 * My favorite game, a little flash game called Sonny 2
 * Two other flash games, Starfighter: Disputed Galaxy and Realm of the Mad God
-* The roguelikes I play semi-frequently: Rogue, Brogue, and Sil
+* The roguelikes I play semi-frequently: Brogue and Sil
 * /r/roguelikedev
 * Mythology and fables
 * More that doesn't come to mind right now